kubernetes-sigs/cluster-api/docs/book/src/tasks/diagnostics.md

 With CAPI v1.6 we introduced new flags to allow serving metrics, the pprof endpoint and an endpoint to dynamically change log levels securely in production.

-This feature is enabled per default via:
+This feature is enabled by default via:
 ```yaml
           args:
             - "--diagnostics-address=${CAPI_DIAGNOSTICS_ADDRESS:=:8443}"